UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 Note that we didn't have to create a remote called `origin`: Git uses this name by default when we clone a repository.
 (This is why `origin` was a sensible choice earlier when we were setting up remotes by hand.)

-> ## Some more about remotes
->
-> In this episode and the previous one, our local repository has had
-> a single "remote", called `origin`.
-A remote is a copy of the repository
-> that is hosted somewhere else, that we can push to and pull from, and
-> there's no reason that you have to work with only one.
-For example,
-> on some large projects you might have your own copy in your own GitHub
-> account (you'd probably call this `origin`) and also the main "upstream"
-> project repository (let's call this `upstream` for the sake of examples).
-> You would pull from `upstream` from time to
-> time to get the latest updates that other people have committed.
->
-> Remember that the name you give to a remote only exists locally.
-It's
-> an alias that you choose - whether `origin`, or `upstream`, or `fred` -
-> and not something intrinstic to the remote repository.
->
-> The `git remote` family of commands is used to set up and alter the remotes
-> associated with a repository.
-Here are some of the most useful ones:
->
-> * `git remote -v` lists all the remotes that are configured (we already used
-> this in the last episode)
-> * `git remote add [name] [url]` is used to add a new remote
-> * `git remote remove [name]` removes a remote.
-Note that it doesn't affect the
-> remote repository at all - it just removes the link to it from the local repo.
-> * `git remote set-url [name] [newurl]` changes the URL that is associated
-> with the remote.
-This is useful if it has moved, e.g. to a different GitHub
-> account, or from GitHub to a different hosting service.
-Or, if we made a typo when
-> adding it!
-> * `git remote rename [oldname] [newname]` changes the local alias by which a remote
-> is known - its name.
-For example, one could use this to change `upstream` to `fred`.
-{: .callout}

 Take a look to the Owner's repository on its GitHub website now (maybe you need to refresh your browser.)
 You should be able to see the new commit made by the